aliveaydin/mhfz-auth-service/docs/rest-api-guide.md

   - Set a cookie named `projectname-access-token[-tenantCodename]` with the JWT token.
   - Include the token in the response headers under the same name.
   - Return the full `session` object in the JSON body.
+  - Note that `username` parameter should have the email of the user as value.
+    You can also send an `email` parameter instead of `username` parameter.
+    If both sent only `username` parameter will be read.

 ```js
 // Sample POST /login call